strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/aws-sns.md

 To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS authentication connector](https://marketplace.mendix.com/link/component/120333).
 The Amazon SNS Connector version 3.0.0 and newer require at least version 3.0.0 of the AWS Authentication Connector.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/modules/aws/aws-authentication/).

-If you would like to use the newest version of the Amazon SNS connector, your project would need to be in Mendix Studio Pro version 9.24.2 or above and the AWS Authentication connector version 3.2.0 or higher would need to be configured.
+If you would like to use version 3.10.0 or higher of the Amazon SNS connector, your project would need to be in Mendix Studio Pro version 9.24.2 or above and AWS Authentication connector version 3.2.0 or higher is required.

 {{% alert color="info" %}}
 Ensure that the AWS user account used for authentication has the appropriate permissions to access the SNS service in AWS.